telerik/fiddler-docs/Extend-Fiddler/UseDotNetInFiddlerScript.md

 		C:\UASim.dll

-Update Fiddler Rules
+Update Fiddler Classic Rules
 --------------------

-[Add a rule to Fiddler][1] to update your script.
+[Add a rule to Fiddler Classic][1] to update your script.
 For example:

 		import System;
 		import System.Windows.Forms;